cpp-lln-lab/localizer_auditory_motion/README.md

 - `expParameters.designSpeeds` is an array `(nr_blocks, numEventsPerBlock) * speedEvent`
 - `expParameters.designFixationTargets` is an array `(nr_blocks, numEventsPerBlock)` showing for each event if it should be accompanied by a target

-### 3.4. <a name='subfuneyeTracker'></a>subfun/eyeTracker

-Eyetracker script, still to be debugged.
-Will probably moved in the CPP_PTB package.
-It deals with the calibration (dufault or custom), eye movements recording and saving the files.

-### 3.5. <a name='subfunwait4Trigger'></a>subfun/wait4Trigger

-Simple functions that counts the triggers sent by the MRI computer to the stimulation computer to sync brain volume recordings and stimulation.